stoneyrh/gSOAP/gsoap/doc/guide/index.md

         SOAP_SSL_DEFAULT,
         "server.pem",      /* keyfile: required when server must authenticate to clients (see SSL docs on how to obtain this file) */
-        "password",        /* password to read the key file (not used with GNUTLS) */ "cacert.pem",      /* optional cacert file to store trusted certificates */ NULL,              /* optional capath to directory with trusted certificates */ "dh512.pem",       /* DH file name or DH key len bits (minimum is 512, e.g. "512") to generate DH param, if NULL use RSA */
+        "password",        /* password to read the key file (not used with GNUTLS) */ "cacert.pem",      /* NULL or optional cacert file to store trusted certificates to authenticate clients */ NULL,              /* NULL or optional capath to directory with trusted certificates */ "dh512.pem",       /* optional DH file name or DH key len bits (minimum is 512, e.g. "512") to generate DH param, NULL to use RSA */
         NULL,              /* if randfile!=NULL: use a file with random data to seed randomness */
-        NULL               /* optional server identification to enable SSL session caching to speed up TLS (must be a unique name) */
+        NULL               /* NULL or optional server identification to enable SSL session caching to speed up TLS (must be a unique name) */
       ))
       {
         soap_print_fault(soap, stderr);